StefanJohnsen/TriangulateOBJ/README.md

 Notice that the center vertex has been omitted since it's unnecessary when showcasing the clock's polygonal shape.

 ![Triangles](https://github.com/StefanJohnsen/TriangulationOBJ/blob/main/Pictures/clock-polygon.jpg)

+Therefore, the significant question here is, how can we convert these polygons, including other, more advanced polygons, into triangles?

 When dealing with polygons within a .obj file, we can follow a routine to convert these polygons into triangles for better compatibility and rendering.